Japan preserved meats 1 and 2 quotas

 Current quota usage

-The quota usage tables show the total quantity of quota issued by Australia for JAEPA products.
-The tables are updated once a week.
+The quota usage tables show the total quantity of quota used by Australia for JAEPA products.
+The tables are updated regularly.

 Apply for a JAEPA quota certificate for preserved meats 1 and 2

-To apply for a quota certificate for a consignment of preserved meats, you must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.
+To apply for a quota certificate for a consignment of prescribed meats 1 or 2 product, an exporter must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.

 To complete the RFP you may need to refer to the eligible AHECC codes.